-- 4) During the year ended December 31, 2014, the Company executed an option agreement with IAMGOLD Corporation ("IAMGOLD") whereby IAMGOLD can earn a 51% interest ("First Option") and subsequently an additional 19% interest ("Second Option") (for a total of 70%) in the Eastern Borosi Project ("Eastern"), which consists of 176 km2 within the Borosi Concessions, Northeast Nicaragua.
-A summary of the terms are as follows: - IAMGOLD can earn a 51% interest in the Eastern concessions by expending US \$5 million in exploration on Eastern over a three year period, with a minimum US \$1.5 million year one commitment (first year commitment of US \$1.5 million has been achieved); - IAMGOLD will make cash payments to Calibre totalling US \$450,000, with US \$150,000 due at signing (received) and US \$150,000 on each of the next two anniversary dates, being May 2015 (received) and May 2016; - Calibre will act as project operator in the first year or a longer period should the parties agree, with IAMGOLD having the right to take over operatorship following the first anniversary; - Once IAMGOLD earns its initial 51% interest, IAMGOLD will have the option to earn an additional 19% interest over the subsequent three year period by spending an additional US \$5 million on Eastern and making staged cash payments of an additional US \$450,000 in three annual payments; - Once IAMGOLD exercises its Second Option, or elects not to enter into the Second Option, the parties will formalize a joint venture to advance the project further.
-At such time of formalizing the joint venture, the parties agree to enter into an industry standard agreement to govern the joint venture when formed.
+During 2014, the Company executed an option agreement with IAMGOLD Corporation ("IAMGOLD") whereby IAMGOLD can earn a 51% interest ("First Option") and subsequently an additional 19% interest ("Second Option") (for a total of 70%) in the Eastern Borosi Project ("Eastern").
+A summary of the terms are as follows:

+- IAMGOLD can earn a 51% interest in the Eastern concessions by expending US \$5 million in exploration on Eastern by May 26, 2017, with a minimum US \$1.5 million year one commitment (first year expenditure commitment has been completed); and - Make cash payments to Calibre totalling US \$450,000, with US \$150,000 due at signing (received) and US \$150,000 on each of the next two anniversary dates, being May 2015 (received) and May 2016; - Calibre will act as project operator in the first year or a longer period should the parties agree, with IAMGOLD having the right to take over operatorship following the first anniversary; - Once IAMGOLD earns its initial 51% interest, IAMGOLD will have the option to earn an additional 19% interest over the subsequent three year period by spending an additional US \$5 million on Eastern and making staged cash payments of an additional US \$450,000 in three annual payments; - Once IAMGOLD exercises its Second Option, or elects not to enter into the Second Option, the parties will formalize a joint venture to advance the project further.
+At such time of formalizing the joint venture, the parties agree to enter into an industry standard agreement to govern the joint venture.
 At any time subsequent to formalizing the joint venture, should either party elect not to participate in a future planned work program, a standard straight-line dilution formula will apply and should a party be diluted to 10%, the party's direct joint venture interest will be converted to a 10% net profits interest on Eastern.